Green grabbing

-Green grabbing, also known as green colonialism, is the foreign appropriation of land and resources for environmental purposes, resulting in a pattern of unjust development.
+Green grabbing or green colonialism is the foreign land grabbing and appropriation of resources for environmental purposes, resulting in a pattern of unjust development.
 The purposes of green grabbing are varied; it can be done for ecotourism, conservation of biodiversity or ecosystem services, for carbon emission trading, or for biofuel production.
 It involves governments, NGOs, and corporations, often working in alliances.
 Green grabs can result in local residents' displacement from land where they live or make their livelihoods.
+It is considered to be a subtype of green imperialism.

 Definition and purpose

 "Green grabbing" was first coined in 2008 by journalist John Vidal, in a piece that appeared in The Guardian called "The great green land grab".
 Social anthropologist Melissa Leach notes that it "builds on well-known histories of colonial and neo-colonial resource alienation in the name of the environment".
 Green grabbing is a more specific form of land grabbing, in which the motive of the land grab is for environmental reasons.
 Green grabbing can be done for conservation of biodiversity or ecosystem services, carbon emission trading, or for ecotourism.
 Conservation groups might encourage members of the public to donate money to "adopt" an acre of land, which goes towards land acquisition.
 Companies who engage in carbon emission trading might employ a green grab to plant trees—the resulting carbon offset can then be sold or traded.
 One program, Reducing emissions from deforestation and forest degradation (REDD+), compensates companies and countries for conserving forests, though the definition of forest also includes forest plantations consisting of a single tree species (monoculture).

 Green grabbing can also be done for the production of biofuels.
 Biofuel production efforts, led by the US and European Union, have been a main driver of land grabbing in general.
 The International Land Coalition states that 59% of land grabs between 2000 and 2010 were because of biofuels.